 For all non-ticketed events, RSO’s can apply for funding starting the first day of class, but no later than 5 weeks prior to the prospective date for their event.

 RSO’s requesting more than $1,000 must have a pre-event planning consultation prior to budget submission.
 Pre-event consultation meetings must be requested via email at least two business days prior to budget submission.
-Students must attach a completed ASG Office of Financial Affairs funding application to their email request.
+Students must submit a completed funding application through HogSync when requesting the pre-event.
+After the pre-event consultation the RSO officers must resubmit their budget via HogSync.
+The second submission will count as the official submission date.

 Funding Periods for Conferences